Learn how to use the virtual assistant Siri to help you get things done on your iPad.

 1. You can ask Siri to make a call, find a business and get directions, schedule reminders and meetings, search the web, identify songs with Shazam, and more.
-You can even ask Siri "What can you do for me?" > select the Apple support link > to see examples of things Siri can do, along with ways you can ask for things.
+You can even ask Siri "What can you do for me?" > select the Show me more > to see examples of things Siri can do, along with ways you can ask for things.

 2. The Siri icon expands to let you know when Siri is listening and processing your request.
 After you've started a dialogue with Siri, select the Siri icon to talk to it again.

 1. If Siri knows who you are, it can use your information to better help you.
 To make sure Siri knows who you are, from the Siri & Search screen select My Information.

 2. Navigate to and select your Contact.
 Your information is used for questions like "How do I get home?" or "What good restaurants are near work?"

 Siri will make shortcut suggestions on the lock screen and within apps based on how you use each app.
 For example, if you use the same app every morning when you wake up, Siri will collect this information and start suggesting that app on the lock screen every morning for easy access.
 To enable or disable Siri Suggestions on the Lock Screen or in-app suggestions, from the Siri & Search screen, scroll to and select the desired app then select the desired switch to turn features on or off as desired.